nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Unmarking a reminder while all reminders are being shown.

-    1. Prerequisites: At least 1 completed reminder in the reminder list.
+    1. Prerequisites: At least 1 reminder in the reminder list and status of the first reminder is completed.

     2. Test case: `unmark reminder 1`<br>
        Expected: The status of the first reminder will become incomplete.
 Reminder list will be updated and colour of reminder will turn from green to yellow.